2wheeh/tsx-esm-repro/README.md

 ## Description

-This is a minimal repro for an issue with `tsx` loading re-exported ESM modules.
+This is a minimal repro for an issue with `tsx` loading ESM modules without `"type": "module"` in their `package.json`.

-It happens starting from `tsx` version 4.20.0.

 ## Reproduction Steps